Logic of English with Strong Readers and Spellers

 Spelling becomes more straightforward once students learn why and can spell using understanding rather than rote memory.
 Even strong spellers, who rely on a good visual memory, struggle with words that "look wrong."
 For example, some may not be able to remember whether the final consonant is doubled before a suffix in certain words (preferably? preferred?).
 Until they learn the rules, they may not be able to help someone else understand written English since they don't know themselves.

 The Power of Morphology

-One of the most powerful ways that Essentials improves the reading and writing skills of older (and younger) students is through the incorporation of morphology, the study of the units of meaning (or morphemes) that make up our words.
-Learning about the roots, prefixes, and suffixes in English and the patterns in how they work together strengthens spelling, since many of our words are spelled to reflect their meaning as well as how they sound (consider "muscle" and "muscular," or the different prefixes in "effect" and "affect," or the spelling of two, twin, and twice...).
+One of the most powerful ways that Essentials improves the reading and writing skills of older (and younger) students is by incorporating morphology.
+Morphology is the study of the units of meaning (or morphemes) that make up our words.
+Learning about the roots, prefixes, and suffixes in English and the patterns in how they work together strengthens spelling.
+Many of our words are spelled to reflect their meaning as well as how they sound (consider "muscle" and "muscular," or the different prefixes in "effect" and "affect," or the spelling of two, twin, and twice...).

-But in addition to helping with spelling, studying morphology improves reading comprehension, gives students powerful tools for deducing the meaning of unfamiliar words, and further develops the habit of thinking critically about language.
+In addition to helping with spelling, studying morphology improves reading comprehension, gives students powerful tools for deducing the meaning of unfamiliar words, and further develops the habit of thinking critically about language.
 Students who already have a strong vocabulary gain powerful tools for increasing it and for using the words they know with greater skill.
-To learn more about morphology, visit our blog or the vocabulary page.